Persecution of Falun Gong: Forced organ harvesting

 In 2014, investigative journalist Ethan Gutmann published the results of his own investigation.
 Gutmann conducted extensive interviews with former detainees in Chinese labor camps and prisons, as well as former security officers and medical professionals with knowledge of China's transplant practices.
-He reported that organ harvesting from political prisoners likely began in Xinjiang province in the 1990s, and then spread nationwide.
+He reported that organ harvesting from political prisoners likely began in Xinjiang Uyghur Autonomous Region in the 1990s, and then spread nationwide.
 Gutmann estimates that some 64,000 Falun Gong prisoners may have been killed for their organs between the years 2000 and 2008.

 In 2016, the researchers published a joint update to their findings showing that the number of organ transplants conducted in China is much higher than previously believed, and that the death from illicit organ harvesting could be as high as 1,500,000.
 The 789-page report is based on an analysis of records from hundreds of Chinese transplant hospitals.

 In December 2005 and November 2006, China's Deputy Health Minister acknowledged that the practice of removing organs from executed prisoners for transplants was widespread.
 However, Chinese officials deny that Falun Gong practitioners' organs are being harvested, and insist that China abides by World Health Organization principles that prohibit the sale of human organs without written consent from donors.

 In May 2008, two United Nations Special Rapporteurs reiterated their requests for the Chinese authorities to adequately respond to the allegations, and to provide a source for the organs that would account for the sudden increase in organ transplants in China since 2000.

 In June 2019, an independent tribunal sitting in London named the China Tribunal, established to inquire into forced organ harvesting from and among prisoners of conscience in China, stated that the members of the Falun Gong spiritual group continued to be murdered by China for their organs.
-The tribunal said it had clear evidence that forced organ harvesting has been taking place in China from over at least 20 years.
+The tribunal said it had clear evidence that forced organ harvesting has been taking place in China for at least 20 years.
 China has repeatedly denied the accusations, claiming to have stopped using organs from executed prisoners in 2015.
 However, the lawyers and experts at the China Tribunal are convinced that the practice was still taking place with the imprisoned Falun Gong members "probably the principal source" of organs for forced harvesting.

 In June 2021, the Special Procedures of the United Nations Human Rights Council voiced concerns over having “received credible information that detainees from ethnic, linguistic or religious minorities may be forcibly subjected to blood tests and organ examinations such as ultrasound and x-rays, without their informed consent; while other prisoners are not required to undergo such examinations.”
 The press release stated that UN's human rights experts “were extremely alarmed by reports of alleged ‘organ harvesting’ targeting minorities, including Falun Gong practitioners, Uyghurs, Tibetans, Muslims and Christians, in detention in China.”